 8.2 Production and Flavor Profile

-To qualify as a single malt, the whiskey must be made from 100% malted barley and produced at a single distillery.
+A whiskey can only qualify as a single malt if it exclusively consists of 100% malted barley and if a single distillery produces it.
 The malted barley is mashed, fermented, and distilled using pot stills.
 This traditional production method contributes to the distinct flavor profile of single malt whiskey.
 It often exhibits notes of caramel, toffee, dried fruits, and spices.
 The aging process in oak casks further enhances the complexity and depth of the flavors, resulting in a well-rounded and highly sought-after whiskey.

 Source: TheTechBrain